homepage

 Natural Wine Festival A’dam

 Now the largest natural wine event in the Netherlands, the Natural Wine Festival A’dam is a must for anyone passionate about low-intervention wines.
-The fair gathers dozens of winemakers from across Europe, each pouring wines made without synthetic pesticides, herbicides, or excessive sulphites.
+The annual fair gathers dozens of winemakers from across Europe, each pouring wines made without synthetic pesticides, herbicides, or excessive sulphites.
 Alongside the tastings, visitors can attend workshops, shop at a mini-market, or enjoy food pairings created by local chefs.
 It’s an excellent opportunity to meet the people behind the bottles and deepen your knowledge of natural wine.

 Impressions from last year’s Natural Wine Festival

-Wine in the Garden – H’ART Museum
+Wines in the Garden – H’ART Museum

 • When: Select summer evenings (check museum agenda)